noseglasses/papageno/README.md

 Notes are the most simple building blocks of patterns.
 They can e.g. be arranged to form single note lines.
 One note can thereby represent any input.
 By default, e.g. when used in single note lines, notes expect only the activation of an input to match.
 Deactivations of an input for that a previous activation had been registered are silently ignored and consumed if the overall pattern matches.

-An immediate corresponding deactivation is only required if Papageno is compiled with `PPG_PEDANTIC_TOKENS`.
+An immediate corresponding deactivation is only required if tokens are marked as pedantic.

 Notes may also require an explicit activation or deactivation of an input.
 This can be forced by supplying a parameter `flag` to the `ppg_note_create` function.